OnTheIssues.org

 Elizabeth Dole on Foreign Policy

-Click here for 17 full quotes on Foreign Policy OR background on Foreign Policy.
+Click here for 17 full quotes on Foreign Policy OR other political leaders on Foreign Policy.

 • End aid to Colombia until they wipe out narco-guerillas.
 (Oct 1999)